DinisCruz/Book_Hacking_Portugal/content/Research/Government.md

 The insurance industry is key to making this work.
 It will push for good metrics to measure secure coding and secure deployments (i.e. how code/apps/software are used in the real world).
 It will provide a way to compare companies and technologies, and this will make the market more efficient.

 Many companies will decide to insure insecure code, and teams that create insecure code/apps.
 That is fine, as long as that information is disclosed.
 The insurance companies will increase premiums to pay via higher fines and financial losses.
 The benefit of this approach will be the reduction of risk.
 Of course, if we get it wrong, we will have quite a mess to deal with.

+Of course, Portugese companies should be leaders in Software Insurance.

-**Solution is not to buy technology**
+### Solution is not to buy technology

-Most Security vendors have shocking security, and they sell insecure apps, which can have a negative security impact on the purchasing company's entire ecosystem.
+Most Security vendors have inadequate security, and they sell insecure apps, which can have a negative security impact on the purchasing company's entire ecosystem.
 The solution is to push Open Source code with a secure ecosystem around it.

-**Code Nationalization**
+### Code Nationalization

 Nationalizing code is a nuclear option for cases where companies refuse to share their code.
 It is essential to move to a world where good regulation will allow every line of code that is running and touches our data to be